The Cecil Corbin-Mark Fellowship for Environmental Justice Leadership

 - Ability to travel, including to Washington, DC and Albany, NY

-- Fellows will be based in our Harlem, NYC office and must be able to attend in-person events and work a combination of in-office and remote days on a weekly basis, according to WE ACT’s hybrid work policy
+- Fellows will be based in our Harlem, NYC office and must be able to attend frequent in-person events and work a combination of in-office and remote days on a weekly basis, according to WE ACT’s hybrid work policy

 WE ACT is an equal opportunity employer and strongly encourages applications from people of color, women, persons with disabilities, and LGBTQ communities.